digineo/has_images/README.md

 ## Description
   HasImages adds images and galleries to your ActiveRecord models.
-  It comes with the follwing mehtods:
+  It comes with the follwing methods:

     model.images # returns a list of all images model.avatar # returns the image with the avatar flag e.g. the first image